Swanson-Hysell-Group/iSALE-tracer-analysis/README.md

         -h -> print this help message
-        -m -> make the parsed tracer files used to plot must be followed by input tracer files path -n -> overwrite any prexsiting tracer-out file -v -> specify variables to plot (requres 2 in order to plot) -i -> specify input file path for plotting (optional) -T -> give plot a title (optional)
+        -m -> make the parsed tracer files used to plot must be followed by input tracer files path -n -> overwrite any prexsiting tracer-out file -v -> specify variables to plot in a tuple format (i.e. (Xmark,Ymark), requres 2 in order to plot, can plot up to 3) -i -> specify input file path for plotting (optional) -T -> give plot a title (optional)
-        -t -> specify time of simulation to plot currently only initial or final (optional) -l -> change line style of plot (for options look at matplotlib linestyle) -k -> change marker style of plot (for options look at matplotlib marker) -s -> save plot image (optional)
+        -t -> specify time of simulation to plot currently only initial or final (optional) -s -> change size of markers (size in pixels, default = 30) -c -> change the colormap used in the plot (look at matplotlib colormaps) -S -> save plot image (optional)
-        -r -> range of depths to plot must be a list of integer rows, or integer end range (i.e. [1,2,3,4] or 10=range(10)) -H -> hide legend (optional)
-        -M -> print max and min values to consul (optional) -R -> preform and plot a polynomial regression default degree is 1 (optional) -d -> set degree of the polynomial regression (optional)
+        -r -> range of depths to plot must be a list of integer rows, or integer end range (i.e. [1,2,3,4] or 10=range(10)) -M -> print max and min values to consul (optional) -R -> preform and plot a polynomial regression default degree is 1 (optional) -d -> set degree of the polynomial regression (optional)